bunkercoin/bunkercoin.org/README.md

-# bunkercoin.org
+# bunkercoin.github.io

-The official website for the Bunkercoin project, available at https://bunkercoin.org (hijack)!
+The official website for the Bunkercoin project, available at https://bunkercoin.github.io!